MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 ## Recommended uses of User-Agent Client Hints

-The set of brands and their order of appearance change over time, so you should never hard-code indices into the array of returned brands.
+The set of brands and the associated display order change over time, so you should never hard-code indices into the array of returned brands.
 To help ensure you spot similar issues in your website early, the browser includes a `GREASE` brand value that changes over time and is formatted to break because of common string parsing issues.

 If you're prevented from using [feature detection][MdnLearnToolsTestingCrossBrowserTestingFeatureDetection], don't use a hardcoded list of known Chromium-based browsers for verification.
 Examples of hardcoded browser names include `Microsoft Edge` and `Google Chrome`.
 Reasons why [feature detection][MdnLearnToolsTestingCrossBrowserTestingFeatureDetection] isn't applicable may include the following situation.